Gifts for Everyone on Your List

 - Try fun games to learn O&M concepts like TREKS: The Game of Compass Directions and Color Raceway Kit!

-- Talking GlowDice are accessible dice that announce and display a number between 1 and 6 after users push the Roll button.
+- Talking GlowDice are accessible dice that announce and display a number between one and six after users push the Roll button.

-- Learn braille while you play with Six Little Dots, Game of Cards or get moving with Hop-A-Dot Mat.
+- Learn braille while you get moving with Hop-A-Dot Mat.

 - Do you hear what I hear?
 Match pairs of sound cubes together with the Sound Memory Matching Game.

-- MaxiAids has some awesome braille card games like Skip-Bo, Uno, and Go Fish.
+- MaxiAids has some awesome braille card games like Uno and Go Fish.

-- MaxiAids also has Tic Tac Toe, Checkers, Chess, Monopoly, and many more games under the Recreational and Fun category.
+- MaxiAids also carries classic games like Tic Tac Toe, Checkers, Chess, Monopoly, and many more games under the Recreational and Fun category.

 - The Braille Superstore has a braille version of Shut the Box and a tactile version of Snakes and Ladders.